boots-edu/textbook/source/original/week10.md

 __EzDialog\.popup__  __\(__  __attachTo__  __: __  __EzComponent__  __\, message: string\, title?: string\, __  __    buttons?: string\[\]\, __  __btnClass__  __?: string\):__  __EventSubject__  __\<string>__

-* Let’s examine this in detail:
+* Let's examine this in detail:
   * attachTo \(required\): is the component that you want to attach the element to\.
 Usually you will pass in  _this_  to specify the current component\.
   * Message \(required\): The text inside the popup
   * Title \(optional\): The title for your popup\, displayed at the top\.